After careful consideration, the following minor changes have been forwarded for inclusion in the rules book for 2018.

 The RaDAR “Challenge” is a unique event aimed at promoting the use of Rapidly Deployable Amateur Radio stations.
-Categories may be changed at any time during the challenge.
+Categories (Fixed / Field / Moving) may be changed at any time during the challenge.
 The points system is so structured as to encourage portable RaDAR operations especially moveable RaDAR stations.

-RaDAR operators are encouraged to be self sufficient during each challenge, not only with power supply and communications equipment but food, water, protective clothing and shelter, not forgetting the first aid kit.
+RaDAR operators are encouraged to be self-sufficient during each challenge, with not only power supply and communications equipment but food, water, protective clothing and shelter.

 2. Date and Time

-00:00 UTC to 23:59 UTC on Saturday 2nd April, 16th July and 5th November 2016.
+00:00 UTC to 23:59 UTC on Saturday 7 April 2018, Saturday 14 July 2018 and on Saturday 3 November 2018.
 Twenty four hours will give equal opportunity to the international community of RaDAR operators.
-RaDAR operators can define their own operating time schedule (See the update note below)

 3. Bands and Modes

 The RaDAR challenge requires more than a minimalistic information exchange.
 Accurate information exchange is considered more important than a large QSO count.
-Call sign, name, RS(T) report, QTH and grid locator.
+Call sign, name, RS (T) report and grid locator.
 The grid locator of six characters is acceptable but should preferably be accurate to 8 or 10 characters for higher position accuracy (especially for moving RaDAR stations).

-Suggestions have been made to call CQ including grid location, for example CQ RaDAR from grid KG34acXXyy, to help callers determine whether it is possible for a new contact with a previously worked station.
+1 point per QSO.
+Individual QSOs could be per mode, per band, per satellite, per grid location.
+If the moving RaDAR station has moved the required distance contact can be made with a previously worked station, again.
+Suggestions have been made to call CQ including grid location, for example CQ RaDAR from grid KG34acXXyy, to help callers determine whether it is possible for a new contact with a previously worked moving RaDAR station

 7. Categories and multipliers